Horace William Brown

 Locations in this story: Donhead St. Mary, WiltshireFrance & FlandersCologne Southern Military Cemetery, GermanyBow Marsh Cottage, Semley, WiltshireSt.
 Leonard's Church, SemleyHendon, MiddlesexWinchester, HampshirePetersfield, HampshireTisbury, Wiltshire

-Story: Horace William Brown was born Hendon, Middlesex in 1893 but the birth was registered in Tisbury, Wiltshire.
-Both his parents were from Donhead St. Mary: Edward Brown, a cowman on a farm, and Elizabeth Brown (née Goddard).
+Story: Horace William Brown was born Hendon, Middlesex, in 1893 but the birth was registered in Tisbury, Wiltshire.
+Both his parents were from Donhead St. Mary and were Edward Brown, a cowman on a farm, and Elizabeth Brown (née Goddard).
 By the time of the 1911 Census the family had moved to Semley.
 Horace was single, working as a cowman on a farm and living at Bow Marsh Cottage, Semley, Wiltshire.